 Alton/Godfrey Rotary Club Honors April Students of the Month

-Emily Russell and Brian Green of Alton high School were honored by the Alton/Godfrey Club as STUDENTS OF THE MONTH for APRIL at the Club’s regular meeting at the Meeting Center at the Alton Sports Tap on April 8th.
+Courtney Twichell and Tevin Rose of Alton High School, were honored as Students of the Month for April by the Alton/Godfrey Rotary Club at the Club’s regular meeting at the Banquet Center on April 11.

 Get The Latest News!